-Getting a publisher is every author’s dream.
-But beware of book contract nightmares.
+Signing with a book publisher is every author’s dream.
+But think twice and beware of book contract nightmares.

 Never sign a book contract with a publisher without doing your homework first.